Four Simple Ways to Make Multiplication Make Sense

 A child can recite 7×8 perfectly on Tuesday and completely blank on it by Thursday morning.

-That’s the gap we’re trying to close: moving from memorization to familiarity.
+That’s why we want to move the focus from memorization to familiarity.

 If you want a dedicated moment for this, put out a muffin tin and some pasta or coins.
 Roll a die twice: once for how many cups to fill, and once for how many objects go in each cup.
 Then figure out the total without counting every single piece.